Volunteer with Refugee Action Kingston

 • Social media assistants

-Head to What We Offer to find out more about how each service works.
+Head to What we offer to find out more about how each service works.

 If you’re interested in one of the positions mentioned above, or if you have a skill not listed that you think would provide value to clients at RAK, email volunteer@refugeeactionkingston.org.uk with a bit of information about yourself and where you’d like to offer your assistance.
 We'll be in touch with next steps (see FAQs below).